Renault R27: Aerodynamics

 The R27 is outwardly similar to the 2006 R26, with several aerodynamic modifications.
 The front wing design, for example, is very similar to the R26's.
 One unusual new feature is the placing of the rear view mirrors on the strakes on outer edge of the sidepod, following a concept introduced by Ferrari on their 2006 car (the 248 F1).

 Despite the apparent similarities to its predecessor, the R27 did not emulate its results.
 The car proved to be relatively uncompetitive and the team slumped to fourth, generally being slower than Ferrari, McLaren, and BMW.
 The R27 failed to score any wins for the first time since 2002 and took only one podium, at the rain-soaked Japanese Grand Prix in the hands of rookie Heikki Kovalainen.
 In comparison, the R26 won on its debut and won the 2006 Constructors' and Drivers' championships.
 The team put the car's uncompetitive form down to an over-reliance on the team's wind tunnel which had shown incorrect readings for how the car would perform, aerodynamically, on the track.
 By the end of the year, the car was being out-paced by Renault-powered Red Bull, Williams, Scuderia Toro Rosso, Toyota and Honda.
 Many put this down to the team abandoning its development and focusing on the 2008 car.

+Tyre adaptation and balance issues

+Tyre manufacturer Michelin, with whom Renault had enjoyed back to back double championships in 2005 and 2006 had called time on its involvement in F1 at the end of the latter of those seasons, meaning Bridgestone would be the sole tyre supplier in the sport for 2007.
+ESPN suggested in a September 2007 article that Renault's struggle in adapting to using Bridgestone tyres having become used to using Michelin tyres was part of the reason for Renault's poor 2007, whilst Renault driver Giancarlo Fisichella suggested the car's biggest problem was the R27s' lack of front downforce.